Professional, teaching and research staff appointments

 - For candidates with a disability - it is best practice to ask them about any adjustment they require for the job.
 If you are in doubt about how to do this, please speak to the Equality and Diversity Manager

-- Your Recruitment Administrator will process the offer details and will obtain the relevant approvals.
+- The Recruitment Hub will process the offer details and obtain the relevant approvals via Talentlink.

-- Once the offer is approved and where pre-employment checks have not yet been completed, HR will extend a conditional offer subject to the above checks, and including terms and conditions, to ensure that the candidate knows that they have been successful in securing employment.
-In some cases HR may issue a conditional contract of employment.
+- Once the offer is approved and where pre-employment checks have not yet been completed, the Recruitment Hub will extend a conditional offer subject to the required pre-employment checks, and including terms and conditions, to ensure that the candidate knows that they have been successful in securing employment.
+In some cases, HR may issue a conditional contract of employment.

 All offers of employment are subject to pre-employment checks including satisfactory written references, evidence of eligibility to work in the UK and any other statutory checks.
 It is College policy that a member of staff may not commence employment until these checks have been completed.

 - References will normally be taken up after an offer of employment, with the candidate’s permission, by the Recruitment Hub via TalentLink.

 - This will normally be a minimum of 2 references, which should include the applicant's present/most recent employer and cover at least 3 years, without any significant gaps, immediately preceding the candidate joining the College.